From 1 July 2017, the off-the-plan concession has changed and become the principal place of residence off-the-plan concession (PPR OTP concession).

 No calculation is required if you are eligible for the first-home buyer duty exemption.

-The new PPR OTP concession is contingent on you, as a purchaser, meeting the residence requirement for the PPR concession or the first-home buyer duty exemption/concession.
+The new PPR OTP concession is contingent on a purchaser meeting the residence requirement for the PPR concession or the first-home buyer duty exemption/concession.
 Failure to meet the residence requirement will result in the transfer being reassessed with the exemption/concession removed.

 You are obliged to notify us if a change in circumstances occurs that may result in you failing to meet the residence requirement.

-4. You are a first-home buyer.
-What criteria do you need to meet for the new PPR OTP concession?
+4. I am a first-home buyer.
+What criteria do I need to meet for the new PPR OTP concession?

 - Your new home must have a dutiable value (after the OTP concession is applied) of $750,000 or less,